rnd-cosoft/mv-builder/README.md

     temp: root + '.tmp', // Temp folder location

     /* When using SASS preprocesor */
-    sassSrc: 'app/sass/**/*.scss', // This is where sass files are located
+    sassSrc: root + 'app/sass/**/*.scss', // This is where sass files are located
-    sassDest: 'app/styles', // This is where compiled sass goes
+    sassDest: root + 'app/styles', // This is where compiled sass goes
     compassMixins: 'app/libs/compass-mixins/lib', // Compass mixins location

     /* When using LESS preprocessor */

-    lessSrc: ['app/less/**/*.less'], // This is where less files are located
+    lessSrc: root + 'app/less/**/*.less', // This is where less files are located
-    lessDest: 'app/styles/', // This is where compiled less goes
+    lessDest: root + 'app/styles/', // This is where compiled less goes
     bundledCss: 'main.css', // This is a bundled CSS file name

     /* Plugins config */